Asalek/ft_containers/README.md

 Explicit Keyword in C++ is used to mark constructors to not implicitly convert types in C++.
 It is optional for constructors that take exactly one argument and work on constructors(with a single argument) since those are the only constructors that can be used in typecasting.

+### RED_BLACK_TREE

+1. A node is either red or black
+2. The root and leaves (NIL) are black
+3. if a node is red, then its children are black
+4. All paths from a node to its NIL descendants contain the same number of black nodes

+- RED_BLACK_TREE time complexity is O(log n)

 ## sources :

 SFINAE :